MultiQC/MultiQC/docs/modules/fastqc.md

 or ending in `_fastqc.zip`.
 If the zip files are found, they are read in memory and `fastqc_data.txt` parsed.

+> **Note:** The directory and zip file are often both present.
+To speed
+> up MultiQC execution, zip files will be skipped if the file name suggests
+> that they will share a sample name with data that has already been parsed.

 You can customise the patterns used for finding these files in your MultiQC config using the following base - see the docs for more details..